selmaintelligence/chatgpt_memory_templates/README.md

 ## Installation
 - All raw ChatGPT text-prompt templates are located in the /templates directory
-- All template ovrview and examples are located here in the root directory
+- All examples and usage are in the /examples directory
 - Simply copy the raw template markdown and paste it into ChatGPT's text-prompt